 It seems a no-brainier when spelt out but, given the element of user engagement that Google incorporates into its authority assessments, the modern SEO content writer would be mad not to be given his audience what they have explicitly expressed an interest in – how else can you expect them to be interested in what you write!

 Continuing our “sponsored by Moz” vibe this week, I’d like to draw your attention to their 2015 edition of the Technical Site Audit.

-Lastly, in case you’re feeling in need of some 20000 feet justification of how big a deal the digital market is, Dave Chaffey at Smart Insights has a really nice (and extremely informative) infographic here.
+Lastly, in case you’re feeling in need of some 20000 feet justification of how big a deal the digital market is, Dave Chaffey at Smart Insights is a guy worth reading about.